Exact Volumes of Semi-Algebraic Convex Bodies: Introduction

 Our article has the following outline.
 In Section~\ref{sec:background}, we review the necessary results from the theory of holonomic functions that allow us to view the volume of $C$ as the analytic continuation of volumes of deformed sets, each of whose volumes can be computed as a definite integral.
 The computation is done by solving corresponding differential equations.
 We elaborate on the algorithm applied to our class of semi-algebraic convex bodies.
 In Section~\ref{sec:adaptation}, we focus on the convexity of this class, which is closed under deformations and slices of deformations.
 This property guarantees the existence of only two relevant critical values for any projection in the recursive algorithm.
 We discuss our methods to compute these relevant critical values.
-Finally, in Section~\ref{sec:performance}, we elaborate on the improvement with respect to complexity of our implementation.
-We discuss examples of volumes and the Picard--Fuchs operators that arise in our computations.
+Finally, in Section~\ref{sec:performance}, we elaborate on the reduction in the number of recursive calls in comparison to the general algorithm in \cite{Lairez_volumes_semi_algebraic_sets}.
+We compute various volumes in dimension $2$, $3$ and $4$, and discuss the Picard--Fuchs operators that arise in our computations.
 We also discuss questions that arise from these examples and opportunities for improvements of the algorithm.

-\begin{acks} We are grateful to Eric Pichon-Pharabod for his help in understanding the software systems involved.
+\begin{acks} We thank the anonymous reviewers for their careful reading and valuable feedback.
+We are grateful to Eric Pichon-Pharabod for his help in understanding the software systems involved.
 We thank Leonie Kayser and Mohab Safey El Din for useful discussions.
 We are also grateful to Anna-Laura Sattelberger for her continuous support.
 And finally we thank Bernd Sturmfels for encouraging us to pursue this project. \end{acks}